FHOOEAIST/jack/README.md

 ## Contributing

-First make sure to read our [general contribution guidelines](https://fhooeaist.github.io/contributing.html).
+**First make sure to read our [general contribution guidelines](https://fhooeaist.github.io/contributing.html).**

 In addition to that, the following applies to this repository:
- - If you want to add your own stuff, first check if there is already a package in which it fits in.
-If not, then create a new one.
+ - If you want to check in your code, first ensure if there is a package, that fits the logic of your code.
+Only if this does not apply, create a new one.
  - Do not add dependencies to other frameworks like Spring (Test-Dependencies are ok though).

 ## Contact

-If you have any further requests please do contact us via email: [z10221@fhooe.at](mailto:z10221@fhooe.at).
+If you have any further requests please do contact us via email: [contact@aist.science](mailto:contact@aist.science).

-We ask you not to contact any author directly, we are getting together periodically to maintain your requests.
+We ask you not to contact any author directly, as we are delegating maintenance of this repository internally.

 Please be aware of the fact, that we are a non-profit research organisation and do not have the resources to answer your questions right away.
-Nevertheless, we are committed to processes your request within a few workdays.
+Nevertheless, we are committed **to processes your request within a few workdays**.

 ## Licence